Updated June 26, 2020

 - You can grow banana plants inside your home as houseplants; just give them good light and humidity.

-- Gros Michel bananas or Big Mike bananas, were the most popular variety of banana until the 1960’s.
+- Gros Michel bananas or Big Mike bananas were the most popular variety of bananas until the 1960s.
 They fell out of popularity because they were susceptible to fungal infections.

 - Choose a banana post-workout for a great potassium replacement: they have WAY more potassium electrolyte than sports drinks.